 Specifically, the estrogen alone therapy is called Estrogen Replacement Therapy (ERT).
 10–25% of women using systemic hormonal therapy continue to suffer from symptoms related to urogenital atrophy.
-This, in addition to possible concerns over the long term effect of taking hormones, is why systemic therapy is seldom prescribed to women who suffer only from vaginal symptoms.

 In the event that estrogen preparations are either not indicated or not effective – vaginal lubricants and moisturising preparations, applied locally and consistently, can attenuate symptoms related to vaginal dryness.
 It is a mixture of soluble aqueous-based protective and restorative agents and nonhormonal substances, which have a beneficial effect on the vaginal epitelium.
 Nonhormonal therapies are especially indicated in women against hormonal therapies or in subjects at risk due to previous cancers sensitive to hormones.

 USA-based visitors please be aware that some of the brochures / information / intended uses / configurations / accessories mentioned here are not available in the USA and its territories and possessions.